Skip to content

 ExpressLRS TX Module Options Tab

 • TLM Report Interval: This setting controls how often Telemetry packets are sent back to the radio.
-240LU is the default setting and already fast for EdgeTX or OpenTX.
+240LU is the default setting and is already fast for EdgeTX or OpenTX.

 • Fan Runtime (in seconds): This setting controls how long the fan on the TX Module will keep spinning even after the current Transmit Power of the module is already Lower than the Fan Threshold Lua Script setting.